Ian-NP/Assignment_1/README.md

 # Assignment_1

-# CarCompany Website
+# CarCompany Website Documentation and Research

+## I. Introduction
-Welcome to the CarCompany website!
-This README.md file provides an overview of the website, its purpose, and the value it delivers to its users.
+Welcome to the CarCompany website, a platform designed to cater to the needs of individuals seeking to explore and purchase cars, as well as car enthusiasts eager to delve into the world of automobiles.
+This documentation outlines the key aspects of the website, including its purpose, goals, and features aimed at providing valuable information to our users.

-## User Audience and Intent
+## II.
+User Audience and Intent

-### User Audience:
+### A. User Audience
-This website is designed for individuals who are actively seeking to purchase a car or are car enthusiasts interested in exploring the offerings of our car company.
-Whether you're looking for detailed specifications of different car models, information about our store locations, or want to schedule a test drive, this website caters to your needs.
+- Definition of the target audience: People looking to purchase a car or car enthusiasts.
+- Identification of user needs: Information on car models, specifications, store locations, and test drive applications.

-### Purpose of the Website:
+### B. Purpose of the Website
-1. **Car Information:** Get comprehensive details about the various cars we offer, including specifications, features, and pricing.
-2. **Store Locator:** Easily find the location of our stores to explore our cars in person and engage with our knowledgeable staff.
-3. **Test Drive Application:** Fill out a convenient online form to schedule a test drive and experience our cars firsthand.
+1. Car Information
+   - Details about various car models.
+   - Specifications, features, and pricing information.

+2. Store Locator
+   - Conveniently find store locations.
+   - Enhance in-person exploration of cars.

+3. Test Drive Application
+   - Online form for scheduling test drives.
+   - Facilitate firsthand experience with the cars.

-## Value for Users
+## III.
+Value for Users

-Our website provides immense value to users by offering:

-1. **Detailed Car Information:** Access in-depth information about each car model, empowering users to make informed decisions based on their preferences and needs.

-2. **Store Location Information:** Conveniently locate our stores, enhancing the overall user experience and encouraging in-person visits.

-3. **Test Drive Application:** Streamlined and user-friendly, the online test drive application form makes it easy for users to schedule a test drive at their convenience.
+1. Detailed Car Information
+   - Empower users with in-depth knowledge for informed decisions.

+2. Store Location Information
+   - Improve user experience by providing store location details.

+3. Test Drive Application
+   - Streamlined and user-friendly for convenient scheduling.

-## External Source Code Attribution
+## IV.
+External Source Code Attribution

-No external source code has been used in the development of this website.
-All code is proprietary and tailored specifically for the CarCompany website.
+- Confirmation that no external source code has been used.
+- Clarification on proprietary nature of the code.

+## V. Potential Features
+1. Virtual Test Drives
+2. Augmented Reality Car Customization
+3. Comparative Analysis Tool
+4. User Reviews and Ratings
+5. Live Chat Support
+6. Car Financing Calculator
+7. Augmented Reality Showroom
+8. Car Maintenance Tracker
+9. Interactive Car Configurator
+10. AI-Powered Recommendations
+11. Community Forums and Events
+12. AR Navigation to Nearest Dealership

+## VI.
+Conclusion
+- Summary of key findings and decisions made based on the documentation and research.